Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Get the IP address of one of the master nodes and SSH to it.

 Once you are logged into one of the master nodes, you can run any of the kubectl commands.
-For example, use the command below shows the list of nodes in the cluster.
+For example, use the command below to show the list of nodes in the cluster.

 sudo kubectl get nodes